Stay on track with the tasks associated with your start at UB.

 Complete any to-do list items for financial aid located in your HUB Student Center (access through MyUB, requires UBIT name/password).

 Review billing dates on the Student Accounts website.
-Your first payment may be due before the first day of classes.
+Your first payment may be due during the first week of classes.
 If you expect a financial aid refund, set up direct deposit to receive these funds faster.
 Learn more about direct deposit at UB and sign up in your HUB Student Center (access through MyUB, requires UBIT name/password).

 (international students only)Review information about international payments through Flywire.
 By using Flywire, you can track your payments, save on bank fees and exchange rates, and receive multilingual customer service.

 (off-campus residents)Prepare for commuting to campus.
-Plan extra time for your first trip to campus to navigate on-campus parking and/or wayfinding.
+Plan extra time for your first trip to campus to navigate winter weather, on-campus parking, and/or wayfinding.
 Review UB's tips as you plan off-campus housing.

 Register your license plate(requires UBIT name/password) if you plan to bring a car to campus.
-Make sure your plate is on record before your first trip to campus in August for Welcome Weekend.
+Make sure your plate is on record before your first trip to campus in January for Winter Welcome.

 (international students only) Complete the online International Student Check-In and upload all required immigration documents, including your Form I-94 (only available after you enter the U.S.).